bhishekarora/bhishekarora.github.io/_posts/2022-06-10-face-is-the-new-boarding-pass-the-low-level-design.md

 ##End

-The face masks stored can also be very usefull for future machine learning to improve operational efficiencies on the airport, e.g passenger flow modelling.
+The face masks stored can also be very usefull for future machine learning to improve operational efficiencies on the airport, e.g passenger Identification and Re-Identification use cases.

 If you need any assistance implementing this reach out to me on